T 07949 460507

 twitter linkedin facebook

-To meet the onerous specifications in PD5454 and EN16893, storage repositories must represent the lowest possible risk to valuable heritage collections intended to be protected for generations to come.
-Upper Heyford was assessed against the standard's criteria for risk has been approved by the National Security Adviser.
-It meets the following:
+To meet the onerous specifications EN 16893, storage repositories must represent the lowest possible risk to heritage collections.
+Upper Heyford was assessed against the standard's criteria for risk and Restore's stores have been recognised by the National Security Adviser and The National Archives.
+Providers' stores operating under the NCS scheme meet the following:

 • Security of location – Upper Heyford's ex-airforce site represents high security in a low risk location;

-• Security of building – the hardened aircraft shelters, converted to storage units, are massive impregnable structures with the addition of state-of-the-art security access controls;
+• Security of building – the hardened aircraft shelters, converted to storage units, are massive impregnable structures with the addition of modern security access controls;

-• Low fire risk – there are no external fire risks at the site and internal risks are designed out as far as possible in the conversion;
+• Low fire risk – there are no external fire risks at the site and internal risks are designed out as far as possible in the conversion by including electrical isolation out-of-hours;

-• Fire protection – aspirating fire detection systems are installed to maximise investigation time should anything unexpected happen and inert gas suppression is installed in special storage rooms (e.g. cool storage);
+• Fire protection – aspirating fire detection systems are installed to provide very early warning before a fire has taken hold and maximise investigation time should anything unexpected happen;

-• Flood protection – Heyford is on a hill, well above the specified minimum hundred year flood plain level with excellent drainage provision in and around the ex-aircraft shelters and no water supply inside;
+• Flood protection – Heyford is on a hill, well above the specified minimum hundred year flood plain level, with excellent drainage provision in and around the ex-aircraft shelters and no water supplies inside;

-• Collection management – Restore's justified reputation as providers of tight location control and retrieval services support the protection of collections against loss.
+• Collection management – providers use tight location control and retrieval services to protect collections against loss.

 For more information contact: enquiries@ncs.org.uk.